-Cyclamen species from A to F are found on this page.
+Cyclamen species (and a hybrid) from a to f are found on this page.

 Cyclamen africanum Boiss. & Reut. is very similar to Cyclamen hederifolium in appearance, but is one of the least hardy species, whereas C. hederifolium is one of the most hardy.
 It is from North Africa.
 It blooms in the fall sometimes with leaves and sometimes not.
 This species has pale pink to deep pink flowers with auricles and the flowers arise erect from the tuber.
 Each petal has a basal purple or crimson magenta V-shaped blotch.
 Tubers are depressed-globose, often hollowed above, to 14 cm (5.5 in) and when mature rough and corky or flaky.
 Roots form all over the surface.
 It requires a dry summer dormancy, with watering commencing in late summer to fall and continuing through the growing season, and protection from the frost.
 The first two photos are from John Lonsdale and the next three from Mary Sue Ittner including the tuber on a 1 cm grid.

 Cyclamen balearicum Willk. is a species in the repandum complex from the Balearic Islands and France where it grows in shaded or semi-shaded places, in pinewoods and scrub land.
 It blooms in spring and has small white fragrant flowers with pale pink veins and leaves that are less lobed than Cyclamen repandum, with a more grey and marbled pattern.
 Some of the leaves are silvery grey or silver.
 Tubers are depressed-globose, up to 3 cm (1.2 in) with a smooth surface and thin greyish brown skin and root from the center of the base of the tuber.
-The first photo was taken by Photos John Lonsdale and the rest by Hans Joschko.
+The first photo was taken by John Lonsdale and the rest by Hans Joschko.